 And that, to me, is the clearest indication that the Pharisees never considered Hell in their thinking or their practice.
 The Silence of the Pharisees shouts out the message: Hell was not a part of religious thought in first century Israel, either for the Pharisees or for Jesus.

 [Edit] Since writing this piece, I have learned that apparently the idea of Hell was in fact present in Talmudic writings, with which the Pharisees would have been familiar.
 The reason it was in those writings was because it had infiltrated itself into Jewish thought via Greek ideas, as I mentioned above.
-To me, this is a fascinating point that makes my essay even more plausible; that even thought the Pharisees likely did know about ‘hell’, still they did not use it against Jesus.
+To me, this is a fascinating point that makes the ideas presented in my essay even more plausible; that even though the Pharisees likely did know about at least the concept of ‘hell’, still they did not use it against Jesus.
 The ramifications of this I will leave you to work out for yourself, but they are certainly interesting.
-But rather than remove the essay, I thought I would let my readers make up their own minds on this fascinating, glaring omission on the part of the Pharisees 🙂
+But rather than change my essay, I thought I would let my readers make up their own minds on this fascinating, glaring omission on the part of the Pharisees 🙂

 Oh, and one more thing: they would not in their time have known it by the name of ‘Hell’ in the way we do, because this term was introduced into Christian ideas from Norse mythology sometime in the seventh or eighth centuries.
 The term ‘Hell’ derives from the name of the Norse goddess ‘Hel‘ or ‘Hela’, the goddess of the underworld.
 It is easy to see how Norse mythology has influenced the modern Christian concept of Hell.
 Also, any fan of the Marvel Cinematic Universe (MCU) will be familiar with Hela, the sister of Loki and Thor, from the movie ‘Thor: Ragnarok‘ in which Hela is played by actress Cate Blanchett.